 The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables that do not contain significant financing component.
 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
 The Company uses a provision matrix to determine impairment loss allowance on portfolio of its trade receivables and other financial assets.
-The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and other financial assets and is adjusted for forward-looking estimates.
+The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and other financial assets.
 At every reporting date, the historical observed default rates are updated for changes in the forward looking estimates.